micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-23-rashi_en.md

 <b>The years of Sarah’s life.</b> [This tells us] that they were all equally good.

 ### passuk 2
 <b>In Kiryas Arba.</b> So called because of the four giants that were there, Achiman, Sheishai, Talmai, and their father.
-Another explanation: So called because of the four couples that were buried there—man and wife, Adam and Chavah, Avraham and Sarah, Yitzchok and Rivkah, Yaakov and Leah.
+Another explanation: So called because of the four couples that were buried there—man and wife, Adam and Chavah, Avraham and Sarah, Yitzchak and Rivkah, Yaakov and Leah.
 <b>Avraham came.</b> From Beer Sheva.
-<b>To eulogize Sarah and to weep for her.</b> The narrative of Sarah’s death immediately follows the <i>Akeidah</i> [binding] of Yitzchok because as a result of the news of the <i>Akeidah,</i> that her son had been prepared for slaughter and almost not been slaughtered, her soul departed from her and she died.
+<b>To eulogize Sarah and to weep for her.</b> The narrative of Sarah’s death immediately follows the <i>Akeidah</i> [binding] of Yitzchak because as a result of the news of the <i>Akeidah,</i> that her son had been prepared for slaughter and almost not been slaughtered, her soul departed from her and she died.

 ### passuk 3